 Date of issue Article Paragraph/Point

 Legal background

 CRR 26/06/2013 142 (1)(1)

 144

 174 (b)

 175 (1)

 176

 189 (1), (2)(c)

 190 (4)

 Other references

-Final Draft RTS on assessment methodology for IRB 7 21/07/2016 32, 33, 75, 76, 77, 78
+Final Draft RTS on assessment methodology for IRB 21/07/2016 32, 33, 75, 76, 77, 78

-Basel Committee on Banking supervisions (BCBS) 2398 09/01/2013 Principl les 1-11
+Basel Committee on Banking Supervision (BCBS) 239 09/01/2013 Principles 1-11

-Once adopted by the European Commission, the Final Draft Regulatory Technical Standards (RTS) on assessment methodology for the internal ratingsbased (IRB) approach will become an additional relevant legal reference.
+Once adopted by the European Commission, the Final Draft RTS on assessment methodology for IRB will become an additional relevant legal reference.
 Currently the RTS only exist in a final draft version.

 - 2. In accordance with Article 144(1) of the CRR, an institution's systems for the management and rating of credit risk exposures must be sound and implemented with integrity.
 In particular, the institution must collect and store all relevant data to provide effective support to its credit risk measurement and management processes.
-The ECB understands that, in order to comply with these requirements, institutions should deploy robust, well-documented and adequately tested information technology (IT) systems, together with sound data management practices. - 3.
-Consequently, this section of the guide sets out the principles regarding the following elements for the management of IRB data:9 - (a) IT systems: infrastructure and implementation testing; - (b) policies, roles and responsibilities in data processing and data quality management; - (c) components of the data quality management framework.
+The ECB understands that, in order to comply with these requirements, institutions should deploy robust, well-documented and adequately tested IT systems, together with sound data management practices. - 3.
+Consequently, this section of the guide sets out the principles regarding the following elements for the management of IRB data: - (a) IT systems: infrastructure and implementation testing; - (b) policies, roles and responsibilities in data processing and data quality management; - (c) components of the data quality management framework.

-7 Final Draft Regulatory Technical Standards on the specification of the assessment methodology for competent authorities regarding compliance of an institution with the requirements to use the IRB Approach in accordance with Articles 144(2), 173(3) and 180(3)(b) of Regulation (EU) No 575/2013, referred to in this guide as "Final Draft RTS on assessment methodology for IRB".
+Final Draft Regulatory Technical Standards on the specification of the assessment methodology for competent authorities regarding compliance of an institution with the requirements to use the IRB Approach in accordance with Articles 144(2), 173(3) and 180(3)(b) of Regulation (EU) No 575/2013, referred to in this guide as the "Final Draft RTS on assessment methodology for IRB".